adaltas/node-nikita/packages/engine/src/actions/ssh/root.coffee.md

 Prior executing this handler, a user with appropriate sudo permissions must be created.
 The script will use those credentials to loggin and will try to become root with the "sudo" command.
-Use the "cmd" property if you must use a different command (such as "sudo su -").
+Use the "command" property if you must use a different command (such as "sudo su -").

 Additionnally, it disables SELINUX which require a restart.
 The restart is